C-Loftus/Princeton-Thesis/doc/main.md

 # Approach

 As stated, my project goal was to create a federated learning system for voice controlled disability software.
-I wanted to create a proof of concept to show how federated learning could be applied to the disability software space and in doing so investigate new way of UI and UX design.
+I wanted to create a full federated learning ecosystem to show how it could be applied to the disability software space.
+Additionally, in doing so I also wanted to investigate new way of UI and UX design.

 I split up the technical implementation of my project into five main parts.